mongodb/mongo-php-driver/CONTRIBUTING.md

 package may also be attached to the release notes.

 ```
-The PHP team is happy to announce that version X.Y.Z of our new [mongodb](http://pecl.php.net/package/mongodb) PHP extension is now available on PECL.
+The PHP team is happy to announce that version X.Y.Z of the [mongodb](http://pecl.php.net/package/mongodb) PHP extension is now available on PECL.

 **Release Highlights**